Directional Ballistic Transport for Partially Periodic Schr\"odinger Operators on $\mathbb{Z}^2$: Abstract

 \section{Abstract}

-We study the transport properties of Schr\"{o}dinger operators on $\bbR^d$ and $\bbZ^d$ with potentials that are periodic in some directions and compactly supported in the others.
-Such systems are known to produce ``surface states" that are confined near the support of the potential.
-We show that, under very mild assumptions, a class of surface states exhibits what we describe as directional ballistic transport, consisting of a strong form of ballistic transport in the periodic directions and its absence in the other directions.
-Furthermore, on $\bbZ^2$, we show that a dense set of surface states exhibit directional ballistic transport.
-In appendices, we generalize Simon's classic result on the absence of ballistic transport for pure point states \cite{simon1990absence}, and prove a folklore theorem on ballistic transport for scattering states.
-In particular, this final result allows for a proof of ballistic transport for a dense set subset of $\ell^2(\bbZ^2)$ for periodic strip models.
+We study the transport properties of Schr\"{o}dinger operators on $\bbZ^2$ with potentials that are periodic in one direction and compactly supported in the other.
+Such systems are known to produce \emph{surface states} that are weakly confined near the support of the potential.
+We demonstrate that surface states exhibit what we describe as directional ballistic transport, characterized by a strong form of ballistic transport along the periodic direction and its absence in the compactly supported one.
+By showing that the scattering states exhibit ballistic transport, we obtain ballistic transport for a dense subset of all of $\ell^2(\mathbb {Z} ^2)$.